soklonglim/e-menu/README.md

 - build http server that runs until (ctrl c) is pressed
 - server will be able to response to the client via http GET, POST, DELETE
 - get server and database to commuicate by using http GET to list all the restaurants in the database to the webpage
+- add 3 now buttons to the page: add new restaurant, edit, and delete restaurant

+## Lesson 3
+-